top of page

 Cultural

-We recognise that Britain is an increasingly multi-cultural society, although successive governments have emphasised the central beliefs of the population as being Christian in nature.
 At Monique's we undertake celebration of Christmas and Easter, these being the two major events in the Christian calendar marked both by celebrations across the country and by formal holidays.
-A Christmas nativity is presented every year, followed by an exhibition of children’s dance and song.
-The event culminating in the arrival of Father Christmas and the distribution of presents to all the children.

 We also feel very strongly that children should learn to understand, appreciate and respect other people’s religious beliefs and festivals.
 There is such a broad range of beliefs and religions across the world that it is not easy to incorporate all their festivals.
-At our six monthly curriculum meeting we decide which festivals we will celebrate over the coming six months.
 This decision is made with regard to the beliefs and religions followed by the families of children attending the nursery, and those of the staff.
 This presents opportunities for peer teaching and learning and for parents to become involved if they wish.